 Researchers are currently testing many new approaches and treatments for prostate cancer, including new medications.

-Another important measurement for cancer survival outlook is relative survival rates.
-These rates compare the 5-year survival rate of a man with prostate cancer compared with a man who doesn't.
-This method is helpful because men with prostate cancer may not be alive 5 years later, but this doesn't mean they necessarily died from prostate cancer.
+An important measurement for assessing the likelihood of surviving cancer is the relative survival rate.
+These rates compare the 5-year survival rate of a man with prostate cancer compared with a man who does not.

 For all prostate cancer types, the relative survival rates from the American Cancer Society are as follows: